Published summary

 • The wording of "What caught your eye or ear today?" would likely pull people toward one telling example instead of a broad abstract statement.

-• People would probably use the prompt to turn attention outward and then back to what it says about them.
+• People would probably use the Question to turn attention outward and then back to what it says about them.

 • Many replies would likely focus on observation before conclusion.